lnis-uofu/OpenFPGA/README.md

 cmake ..  -DCMAKE_BUILD_TYPE=debug # Create a Makefile in this folder using cmake make                               # Compile the tool and its dependencies
 ```
-*cmake3.12 is required to use graphical interface*
+*cmake3.12 is recomeanded to compile OpenFPGA with GUI*

 **Quick Compilation Verification**
 To quickly verify the tool is well compiled, user can run: